BINAURAL SOUND MEDITATION

 Upstairs main studio, OXYGENIC, Whitley Bay

-You lie on a mat, covered in a blanket.
-Headphones are placed gently over the ears.
+You lie on a mat, covered in a blanket, with headphones placed gently over your ears.
+The room is quiet.
 The light is low.
-The room is quiet.
-Gentle tones begin.
+The sound begins.

 To swim below the constant commentary.